markbaaijens/rpmusicserver/README.md

 * format a disk dedicated for RPMS-backups (one-time only):
   * connect your (empty) backup-disk to the Pi
   * `wget https://github.com/markbaaijens/rpmusicserver/raw/master/scripts/format-usbdisk.sh -O /tmp/format-usbdisk.sh && chmod +x /tmp/format-usbdisk.sh && sudo /tmp/format-usbdisk.sh`
     * enter your (personal) password of the client-machine
-  * follow the instructions to format as a backup-disk
+  * follow the instructions to format as a BACKUP-disk
 * engage the backup:
   * connect your backup-disk to the Pi
   * start the backup